RenRenJuan/polylith/README.md

 > MIL and a "polylith" fit some intentions for downstream applications programming
 > including those for graphical programming as in National Instruments G lang.
-> I would use clj-polylith directly if it were more connected with its tradition
+> I would use clj-polylith directly if it were more connected with its tradition,
-> and may do so should a java based element of my current interests call for
+> substantial, and less clojure centric.
+May do so anyway should a java based element of my current interests call for
-> and one in particular (jitsi) is likely candidate.
+> it and one in particular (jitsi) is a likely candidate.

+So forked for that purpose, the divergence will be substantial if this engages for the above intened purpose.
+A later recovery of original MIL sources could affect this and should the upstream package evolve into more of an MIL, the natural thing would be to drop the fork if it were adequate as such.

 ## 0.0.1